Salalah: Sports

 Salalah is known as the home of some of the best football clubs in Oman.
 In total, Salalah has four sport clubs based in the city: Salalah Club, Al-Ittihad, Al-Nasr, and Dhofar (the most successful club in the League with 11 trophies).

-Dhofar F.C. have been nicknamed as "Al-Zaeem", or "The Leaders", due to their enormous success in both the Omani League, and in the Sultan Qaboos Cup.
-Dhofar have also have an adequate number of trophies in sports like volleyball, and handball.
+Dhofar F.C. have been nicknamed as "Al-Zaeem", or "The Leader(s)", due to their enormous success in both the Omani League, and in the Sultan Qaboos Cup.
+Dhofar also have an adequate number of trophies in sports like volleyball, and handball.
 Al-Nasr have also been known for their great success in football, winning the Omani League five times, and the Sultan Qaboos Cup 4 times.
 Al-Nasr, like Dhofar, have also been successful in other sports such as hockey, basketball, volleyball, and handball.

 Salalah currently has two stadiums, the Salalah Sports Complex (also known as the "Youth Sports Complex"), which is the only multi-purpose stadium in Salalah.
 The newer, Al-Saadah Stadium is the newly built stadium in Al-Saada district of Salalah devoted to football.
 Incorporated in the walls of the sports complex apart from the football stadium is a hockey field, tennis court, Olympic swimming pool, and indoor volleyball/basketball court.
 Al-Saada Stadium is the venue where Saudi national football team, and the Omani national team first met in Salalah on August 12, 2009.

 The most popular sport played among the youth is by far football.
 It is very normal to see a group of boys and young men from around the area playing in makeshift fields in parking lots, or in a large open area.
 Beach football is also a common sight to see along the beach in the Al-Haffa district.
 Another popular sport in Salalah is volleyball.
 Although not as popular as football the game is frequently played, special in the beach of Salalah.

+In December 2026, Salalah will host the finish of the Budapest–Baghdad–Salalah Rally, a transcontinental endurance rally spanning over 10,000 kilometers.
+The route starts in Budapest and passes through numerous countries across Europe and the Middle East – including Iraq and Saudi Arabia – before reaching its final destination in southern Oman.
+The event is a unique blend of adventure travel and motorsport, where participants compete or tour in various vehicle categories such as motorcycles, cars, quads, and side-by-sides.
+Designed in the spirit of minimalist assistance, the rally combines challenging navigation with cultural interaction, aiming to showcase the natural beauty and hospitality of the regions along the route.
+Salalah, as the endpoint, plays a symbolic and celebratory role, highlighting its geographical and cultural significance.